mjchao/Logic-Based-AI/README.md

 6. Distribute ORs inward over ANDs which gets us to CNF

 ###Resolution

+The resolution algorithm presented in Russel and Norvig follows these steps:

+1. Express the knowledgebase ANDed with the negated hypothesis as a single statement in CNF
+2. Attempting to prove a contradiction in the statement constructed in step 1 as follows.
+(Note: a clause means a single list of disjunctions in the CNF statement)
+ 1. Factor the statement by removing any redundant terms from clauses.
+A term is redundant if it unifies with another term in the same clause.
+ 2. For every pair of clauses see if they can be resolved.
+Two clauses can be resolved if they a term in the first clause unifies with the negation of a term in the second clause.
+The resolvent is the first clause ORed with the second clause minus the two terms that unified.
+Add the resolvent to a list of things proved.
+If the resolvent of any two clauses yields an empty clause, then we return true.
+We only get the empty clause when resolved something of the form P AND !P, which is a contradiction, and the proof by contradiction succeeds.
+ 3. After checking all pairs of clauses to see if they unify, see if the list of things proved contains any new knowledge - clauses that we didn't know before and don't unify with any clauses from before.
+ 4. If we found new knowledge, factor those clauses and then add them to the giant single conjunction formed in step 1.
+If we could not find new knowledge, then return false because our proof by contradiction fails - we did not arrive at a contradiction.
+ 5. Go back to step 2ii and repeat.

+Note that resolution can be tricky because there are certain things you do not want to unify.
+For example, one issue that test cases exposed was that we cannot unify any variables that appear in the hypothesis because that would prove a less general result.
+It would be disastrous if the knowledgebase contained "Person(John)" and then we asked "FORALL(x) Person(x)" and the algorithm unified x with John.
+However, in the opposite case we would need to unify x with John if instead the knowledgebase contained "FORALL(x) Person(x)" and we asked "Person(John)".
+There were several other subtleties that arose.

+##Complexity
+Propositional resolution takes at least exponential time in the worst case.
+For example, there is a [proof](http://cs.stackexchange.com/questions/2230/resolution-complexity-versus-a-constrained-sat-algorithm) that it must take at exponential time to prove the pigeonhole principle.
+Therefore, the more general first-order resolution must take at least exponential time as well.
+To help speed things up somewhat, there are a few optimizations we made.
+For example, we enforced linear resolution where we only resolve two clauses if at least one clause belongs to the original knowledgebase or one clause is a parent of the other one in the resolution search tree.
+According to Russel and Norvig, this heuristic maintains completeness.
+In addition, to filter out as many redundant clauses as possible, we disregard the order of the terms when we check for equality.
+Furthermore, we flag two clauses as duplicates if the *i*th term of the first clause unifies with the *i*th term of the second clause for all *i*.
+Unfortunately, we cannot the second check for arbitrary ordering as it would take exponential time to check if some ordering of the first clause allows it to unify term-by-term with the second clause.

 #Wumpus World
 The Wumpus World is a very simple n-by-m grid.
 There are multiple pits, one wumpus, and one bag of gold distributed over the squares.